Financial Times: Boutiques Find Niche in an Underserved Marketplace

-One such source is Fortuna Auction in New York where last November a Van Cleef & Arpels 1970s “mystery set” ruby ring sold for $36,900.
-Started just over a year ago, Fortuna is selling the kinds of pieces one might expect to find at an established auction house.
+One such source is FORTUNA in New York where last November a Van Cleef & Arpels 1970s “mystery set” ruby ring sold for $36,900.
+Started just over a year ago, FORTUNA is selling the kinds of pieces one might expect to find at an established auction house.

 Read the entire story HERE at FT.com